elunna/hackem/hackem_changelog.md

 - [x] shotgun shell
     - Now weighs only 7.
 - [x] bombs (previously known as grenades)
+    - [x] fire bombs
+    - [x] gas bomb
+    - [x] sonic bomb (Hack'EM!
-    - All bombs can be ignited by sources of fire (fire rays, explosions, etc) This will start their normal timer.
+    - All bombs can be ignited by sources of fire (fire rays, explosions, etc).
+This will start their normal timer.
-      (In SlashEM, grenade explosions would be calculated and happen instantaneously)
+    - (In SlashEM, grenade explosions would be calculated and happen instantaneously)
     - Bombs now insta-explode when you throw them (as they do for monsters)
     - Now weigh only 10.
-    - [x] fire bombs
-    - [x] gas bomb
-    - [x] sonic bomb
-        - A Hack'EM original!

 ### Armor: